jingwei87/reading/README.md

 ## Discussion Format

 The primary goal of the discussion is to *understand what the paper says*.
-With that in mind, the discussion should focus on clarifying the following points:
+With that in mind, the presenter should address the following points.

-- What is the problem to be solved?
-- Is the problem important?
-What are the challenges to address the problem?
-What makes it difficult?
-- What are the key ideas/insights/techniques used to address the problem/challenges?
-- How do the authors justify their solutions?
-Does the evaluation cover all claims in this paper?
+- Write down a note (a template can be found [here](template/notes_tpl.md)), such that anyone who does not read the paper can have a high-level understanding (of main contents, advantages and disadvantages) based on your note.

-Consider to structure the presentation in slides, and guide the discussion through the key points above (roughly in order).
-After discussion, rename the discussion slides by `[lastname][year][venue]`, and keep them in the directory `slides`.
-Note that the slides are kept in the only format of pdf.
+- Structure your presentation in slides, and guide the discussion through (i) what is the problem to be solved? (ii) what are the key ideas/insights/techniques used to address the problem? and (iii) How do the authors justify their design?

+After discussion, keep the notes (in `md`) and slides (in `pdf`) in the directories `notes` and `slides`, respectively.

 ## Schedule